Mobile Strategy

 Mobile SDK

-The Salesforce Mobile SDK provides native iOS (Swift/Objective-C) and Android (Kotlin/Java) frameworks, plus hybrid (React Native, Cordova) options for building fully custom mobile apps that connect to Salesforce.
+The Salesforce Mobile SDK provides native iOS (Swift/Objective-C) and Android (Kotlin/Java) frameworks, plus hybrid options (React Native, Cordova) for building fully custom mobile apps that connect to Salesforce.

 SDK Options